Conexiotechnologies/conexio-firmware-sdk/samples/udp/README.rst

 1. |connect_kit|
 #. |connect_terminal|
 #.
-Enable logging by setting the :kconfig:`CONFIG_SERIAL` option to ``y`` in the :file:`prj.conf` and :file:`spm.conf` configuration files.
+Enable logging by setting the :kconfig:option:`CONFIG_SERIAL` option to ``y`` in the :file:`prj.conf` and :file:`spm.conf` configuration files.
 #.
-Observe that the sample shows output similar to the following one in the terminal emulator:
+Observe that the sample shows output similar to the following in the terminal emulator:

    .. code-block:: console